TonyZTYang/AirlineWebsite/README.md

 ## Usage

 ## Documentation
-For full documentation (project requirements, ER diagram, relational diagram and all use cases), look under 'documentation' folder.
+For full documentation (project requirements, ER diagram, relational diagram and all use cases), look under [documentation folder](/documentation).